vikasrajput/vikasrajput.github.io/_posts/2026-4-11-resilience_playbook.md

 Static assets are served from CDN with cache-hit rate >90%.
 If the application VM tier is entirely down, the CDN serves cached content for at least 60 seconds (configurable stale-if-error window).

-# Phase 5: Observability, Operational Maturity, and Continuous Resilience
+# Phase 5: Observability and Continuous Resilience
 Scope: Months 4–8 — close the remaining gaps and make resilience self-sustaining By this phase, structural resilience is in place.
 Focus shifts to operational discipline, early detection, and continuous improvement.